George WilkesNovember 15, 2019

 - Data Providing encrypted 1:1 tunnels to secure data flows, Zero Trust security limits and controls access to sensitive databases, and emulates data exfiltration techniques to unearth vulnerabilities before adversaries can take advantage.

 Zero Trust is a transformation of your security operations and supporting technology stack.
-The market today is ripe with vendors promising Zero Trust and a quick glance at the floor of any industry trade show, offers a first-hand view of the crowded nature of the cybersecurity marketplace.
+The market today is ripe with vendors promising Zero Trust, and a glance at any industry trade show floor offers a first-hand view of the crowded nature of the cybersecurity marketplace.

 - Reducing the Attack Surface